This is a tricky piece.

 Take note of the finger recommendations and the picking direction.

-Take one little piece and add it to something that you already do.
+TIP: Take one little piece or bar and add it to something that you already do.

 Bar 6 introduces a snaky hammer-on/pull-off idea.
 Make sure it is same speed as rest of song.
-From here it repeats from the start of section and then skips to bar 7 instead of 6
+From here it repeats from the start of main section and then skips to bar 7 instead of 6.
+Bar 7 is difficult.
+Adapt it if you need to.

 Bar 8 is the same idea as before but then next chord up the scale.
-The piece starts with Am, and this bar uses B diminshed.
+The piece starts with Am, so this bar uses B diminished.

 Bar 12 descends through the scales chords as arpeggios.
 Instead of Em, an E is played. a common trick and a familiar sound, too.

-Bar 13 then ascends using a different pattern.
+Bar 13 then ascends through the scales chords as arpeggios, but using a different pattern.
 After the G, a bridging chord is used to get to the next one.
 This bridging chord is G# diminished.
 Diminished chords are great as a way of introducing chromatic chord lines.

 Bar 14 ends the lick changing the chord from Am to A major.
 Why not eh?
-It then plays the whole of the C shape arpeggio in the key of A.
+It then plays the A Major arpeggio using the C chord shape.
+In other words, using the C chord shape, but moved up the fretboard so that it is in the key of A